scvalex/ltc/docs/final.md

 As described in mentioned in Section \ref{sec:motivation}, and described in Section \ref{sec:scenarios}, there are several environments where the previous assumptions do not hold.
-Protocols that make these assumptions will not function as expected in such environments, and programs relying on them will fail.
+Protocols that make these assumptions will not function as expected in these environments, and programs relying on them will fail.
 In particular, this is the case for distributed data stores which perform many network operations during synchronization.